sigven/pcgr/docs/_build/html/_sources/annotation_resources.rst.txt

 ^^^^^^^^^^^^^^

-A requirement for PCGR variant annotation datasets is that variants have been mapped unambiguously to the reference human genome (GRCh37 is currently the only supported build).
+A requirement for PCGR variant annotation datasets is that variants have been mapped unambiguously to the reference human genome.
 For most datasets this requirement is not an issue (i.e. dbSNP, ClinVar etc.).
 A fraction of variants in the annotation datasets related to clinical interpretation, CIViC and CBMDB, has however not been mapped to the genome.
 Whenever possible, we have utilized
 `TransVar <http://bioinformatics.mdanderson.org/transvarweb/>`__ to
 identify the actual genomic variants (e.g. *g.chr7:140453136A>T*) that correspond to variants reported at the amino acid level or with other HGVS nomenclature (e.g. *p.V600E*).

+For variants that have been mapped to a specific build (GRCh37/GRCh38), we have utilized the `crossmap <http://crossmap.sourceforge.net/>`__ package to lift the datasets to the other build.

 Data quality
 ^^^^^^^^^^^^